-Ombudspersons exercise autonomy regarding their responsibilities.
-The Ombudsperson for Faculty reports to the Provost, or designee, for administrative and budgetary purposes only.
+Ombuds exercise autonomy regarding their responsibilities.
+The University Ombuds reports to the Office of the President, or designee, for administrative and budgetary purposes only.

 5. Protection from Retaliation

 Retaliation against a faculty member for raising an issue or participating in Ombuds services is prohibited in accordance with University Administrative Policy Manual Policy 2200 "Reporting Suspected Misconduct and Whistleblower Protection from Retaliation"